Reveal-AI-DE/GenFlow/site/content/en/docs/contributing/coding-style.md

 +++
 title = 'Coding Style'
 linkTitle= 'Coding Style'
-description= 'Information about coding style that is used in GenFlow development.' weight= 1
+description= 'Information about coding style that is used in GeniFlow development.' weight= 1
 +++
 We follow the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) for TypeScript code,